 - Add to Calendar:

 A conversation between RonNell Anderson Jones (Utah) and Stephen Gillers (NYU) on policies to facilitate and support the free press as a public good.
-In his new book, Journalism Under Fire: Protecting the Future of Investigative Reporting (Columbia U. Press 2018), Gillers proposes legislation to create a publicly funded National Endowment for Investigative Reporting, improvements to the Freedom of Information Act, a national anti-SLAPP law, and other steps to ensure a future for investigative reporting and its role in our democracy.
+In his new book, Journalism Under Fire: Protecting the Future of Investigative Reporting (Columbia U. Press 2018), Gillers proposes improvements to the Freedom of Information Act, a national anti-SLAPP law, the creation of a publicly funded National Endowment for Investigative Reporting, and other steps to ensure a future for investigative reporting and its role in our democracy.